iGivefirst/cassandra_snapshotter/README.md

 Usage
 -----

 You can see the list of base parameters available via `cassandra-snapshotter --help`.
 See also parameters for each of the sub options: backup, list, restore.
-For isntance `cassandra-snapshotter backup --help`.
+For instance `cassandra-snapshotter backup --help`.

 The usage patter is base arguments (e.g. --aws-access-key-id=) , the action (e.g. backup, list, restore), and the sub argements for the action (e.g. --user=).

 ####Create a new backup for *mycluster*:####

+See: `cassandra-snapshotter backup --help`.

 ``` bash
 cassandra-snapshotter --aws-access-key-id=X --aws-secret-access-key=Y --s3-bucket-name=Z --s3-bucket-region=eu-west-1 --s3-ssenc --s3-base-path=mycluster backup --hosts=h1,h2,h3,h4 --user=cassandra
 ```

 - connects via ssh to hosts h1,h2,h3,h4 using user cassandra
 - backups up (using snapshots or incremental backups) on the S3 bucket Z